-Having thin hair is not a life sentence of limp, lifeless locks.
-Sure, being born with super-thick, flowing, supermodel-esque hair may afford you more options, but there’s no reason fine-haired ladies need to throw in the towel.
+Let’s be clear on one thing: Being born with super-thick, flowing, supermodel-esque hair may afford you more options, but there’s no reason fine-haired ladies need to throw in the towel.
 Much of beauty is about optical illusions.
 Just like the right lipstick can make your lips look fuller and the right eyeliner can make your peepers pop, the right haircut can transform thin hair into a (seemingly) thick, voluminous mane.

-Long locks can weigh down any look, so keep thin hair shoulder-length or above.
+Long locks can weigh down any look, so keep thin hair shoulder length or above.
 The trick for pulling off a shoulder-length style is making it a blunt cut.
 Blunt lines make your hair appear thicker.

 Another trick to try if your hair is on the longer side is the deep side part.
 With a deep side part, you’re essentially lumping all your hair together on one side, creating the illusion of volume.
 You also create lift at the roots.